 Task: Please annotate each sentence as evidence, new topic, or neither as defined below.
 Please also include the trigger word(s) that led you to the conclusion that the sentence was evidence or new topic, and the scientific goal that comes from that sentence specifically.

+<SML: maybe include an example here, or after your 1,2,3 list, especially what you mean by ‘scientific goal that comes’>

-General caveat: Some lexical cues do not connate the type of annotation.
+General caveat: Some lexical cues do not connote the type of annotation.

-Evidence annotation – 1 idea
+Evidence annotation = needs more evidence

 Sentences where the author is not definitive on the truth value of the statement, including hedges.
 The truth value is not determined because more investigation is necessary.
-Ask yourself is more investigation needed or not.
+Ask yourself if more investigation is needed or not.

-Potential hedging lexical cues: suggests, may, might, should, suspect, suppose, seem, appear, likely, possible, probably, what if, speculate, propose, what if, etc.
+Potential lexical cues: suggests, may, might, should, suspect, suppose, seem, appear, likely, possible, probably, what if, speculate, propose, what if, etc.

 Other lexical cues:

-We assume a statement annotated as “speculative” needs more evidence in order to fully determine the truth value of the statement
+We assume a statement annotated as “evidence” needs more evidence in order to fully determine the truth value of the statement.

 Goal for knowledge: acquire evidence